Command line arguments

 Path to a kmer level table.
 This is only required if no embedded kmer table can be matched to given data (more information) |

--a, --alignment-type <type> |
+--alignment-type <type> |

 Enum (query, reference, both) |